hazelcast/hazelcast-reference-manual/src/FailureDetectorConfig.md

 This failure detector is based on `InetAddress.isReachable()`.
 When the JVM process has enough permissions to create RAW sockets, the implementation will choose to rely on ICMP Echo requests.
 This is preferred.

-If not there are not enough permissions, it can be configured to fallback on attempting a TCP Echo on port 7.
-In the latter case, both a successful connection or an explicit rejection will be treated as Host is Reachable.
-Or it can be forced to use only RAW sockets.
+If there are not enough permissions, it can be configured to fallback on attempting a TCP Echo on port 7.
+In the latter case, both a successful connection or an explicit rejection will be treated as "Host is Reachable".
+Or, it can be forced to use only RAW sockets.
 This is not preferred as each call creates a heavy weight socket and moreover the Echo service is typically disabled.

 For the Ping Failure Detector to rely **only** on ICMP Echo requests, there are some criteria that need to be met.